Creating an effective remote onboarding process is essential for tech companies working with a distributed model.

 Shopify has become a remote company, and we plan to stay that way.

-Some employees will still work from offices, but the majority will continue to work from home after the pandemic ends.
+You could call it a hybrid team, because some employees will still work from offices, but the majority will continue to work from home after the pandemic ends.
 We plan to keep hub offices to use for occasions like celebrations at the end of onboarding cycles, but not as primary workspaces.
 This allows us to leverage the benefits of remote education, while also using office spaces for meeting in-person.

 When the global pandemic broke out and companies switched to remote work, everyone expected to be able to use the same methods on Zoom that they had used in person.
 It didn’t work well for anyone.